marcopaganini/clipsync/README.md

 ## Test run

-To test, just run `clips -v client` and clipsync should connect to your MQTT broker and wait for clipboard changes.
+To test, just run `clips -v client` and clipsync should connect to the public MQTT broker and wait for clipboard changes.
 Copy a few items to the clipboard and watch for activity in the log.
 You can copy the entire contents of `~/.config/clipsync` to other workstations and run `clips -v client` from there as well.
 Clipboards should be synced.

 ## Production run